 Men are frequently accused of forgetting birthdays, wedding anniversaries, and even something as simple as taking the trash out.
-But they have developed this stigma for a reason, a new study suggest - it found that men are more forgetful than women, regardless of their age.
+But they have developed this stigma for a reason, a new study suggests; it found that men are more forgetful than women, regardless of their age.

 The research team, led by Prof. Jostein Holmen of the Norwegian University of Science and Technology, published the study findings in the journal BMC Psychology.